 This year traditions have been broken, technology has become even more relevant, and staying at home has been the new normal.
 For this New Year’s Eve, many traditions are going to be broken.
-Whether your New Years Tradition is going to Time Square in New York, seeing live music, going to your favorite bar or restaurant, or celebrating at a family members or friends house.
+Whether your New Year’s Traditions are going to Time Square in New York, seeing live music, going to your favorite bar or restaurant, or celebrating at a family member’s or friend’s house.
 This is the year for new traditions!

 Friends and Family Virtual Celebration

 Since it isn’t safe to get together this year, invite your family and/or friends to virtually celebrate the New Year!
 There are so many options for virtual celebrations.
 Google Hangouts is a free smartphone app or a Google Chrome extension.
 Zoom is normally used in business settings, but can also be used for personal video calls.
 There is a free option to use Zoom, but there is a 40-minute time limit.
 Skype, HouseParty, and Facebook Watch Party are all great options for video calls.
 Is there a movie that you and your best friend just have to watch together?
 There are so many other options that we haven’t mentioned here, but these are some useful links to socially distance yourself while still celebrating with your friends and family.

 An appetizer cook-off can be a fun way to celebrate with the people you live with.
 Everyone can make an appetizer and vote on which appetizer is the best.

 Ring in the new year with a night of movies or binge-watching shows.
 If you want to include friends or family outside of your home, you can use Teleparty.
 It can connect to Netflix, Disney, Hulu, and HBO.
 While using Teleparty, it will synchronize video playback on your device and your friends while adding a group chat, so you can talk about the movie or show.